Zazzscoot/threeMileIslandHydrogenModel/README.md

 Repeat all previous steps, with new values for tb and K.
 #########################################################################################

-Go to plotter.py.
+To run the code, go to plotter.py.
 They have specific values of the parameters hardcoded in it.

 #########################################################################################

-Go to multitester.py.
+To test a wide range, go to multitester.py.
 The testing range is also hardcoded.

 #########################################################################################